 If you will be travelling to Canada from overseas, be sure to check your airline requirements and flight details before you travel.
 If you are displaying symptoms of COVID-19, you will not be allowed to enter Canada.

 Prepare to practice airport safety: Bring a personal supply of (at least 2)

 non-medical face coverings to wear while you are in transit to Canada.
 Practice physical distancing by keeping 2 metres apart from others whenever possible and wash / sanitize your hands often.
 Prior to your flight, please review the

 Toronto Pearson Airport Safety Measures that are in effect.

 3. Arriving in Canada

 What to expect upon entry to Canada

-Please visit the Toronto Pearson website for a step-by-step guide on what you can expect to experience upon your arrival in Canada.
+Please visit the Toronto Pearson website for what to expect upon your arrival in Canada.
 When entering Canada, you'll be:

 - asked if you have a cough, fever or difficulty breathing

 - required to acknowledge that you must quarantine for 14 days, even if you don't have symptoms or;